-During his career, world-renowned landscape architect Frederick Olmsted designed Central Park in NYC, the grounds of the U.S. Capitol in Washington D.C., and many places here in Chicago, such as Jackson Park, Washington Park, and Midway Plaisance.
+During his career, world-renowned landscape architect Frederick Law Olmsted designed Central Park in NYC, the grounds of the U.S. Capitol in Washington D.C., and several places here in Chicago, including Jackson Park, Washington Park, and Midway Plaisance.
 Olmsted was an artist and made landscape architecture his medium.
 The architect was sought after for his ability to design outdoor community spaces that were beautiful as well as useful and accessible for the surrounding neighborhoods.
 These picturesque greenspaces remove you from the bustle of the city, with each one having a story to tell.
 Studying these spaces is no different than studying art.
 Who is the audience, what is the inspiration, and what story is it telling?

 Jen Torwudzo-Stroh: How did you get involved with the Washington Park Camera Club?